raspberrypilearning/nature-rover/en/step_4.md

 --- /task ---

 When we want to organise a lot of code, such as several costume changes, it is useful to use a programming technique called a **function**.
-In Scratch functions are called `My Blocks`{:class="block3custom"}
+In Scratch, functions are called `My Blocks`{:class="block3custom"}.

+For your rover, each function will relate to one of the rover animations.

-In this first example, a function will be used to animate the rover's arm, to make it look like it is grabbing something.
+Now, use a function to animate the rover's arm, so it can grab the fruit from the tree sprite.

 --- task ---